jeremytjess/Stock_Price_Prediction/README.md

 # Stock Prediction
 ## Overview
 This program uses a variety of supervised machine learning spproaches, including Regression and Neural Nets to generate predictive models for stock prices from historical data supplied by the Yahoo Finance API.

+## Installation
+To install required libraries, run ```pip install -r requirements.txt```

 ### featurize.py
 Collects historical data from a specified time period into a Pandas DataFrame, adds additional time series features, splits data into